 Exploring the Penguin Colony on the Isle of Magdalena

 It is a rare privilege to witness how penguins live and breed.
-In the isle of Magdalena, you can see thousands of penguins staying in one place and enjoying the company of their fellow penguins.
+In the isle of Magdalena, you can see thousands of penguins.
+They are staying in one place and enjoying the company of their fellow penguins.

 Magdalena has a unique landscape where you can enjoy the ambiance of the crystal sea, the rolling hills and the thousands of penguins.
 Magdalena is located in the southern end of the Patagonia region of Chile.
 This place provides easy access for people who want to travel to Antarctica.

-This place has been a breeding place for more than 100,000 Magellanic Penguins which is a native of the Falkland Islands.
-The Penguins named after the famous Portuguese Explorer Ferdinand Magellan who successfully traveled around the world.
+This place has been a breeding place for more than 100,000 Magellanic Penguins.
+These penguins are native to the Falkland Islands.
+The Penguins are named after the famous Portuguese Explorer Ferdinand Magellan who successfully traveled around the world.

 Viewing the Colony

-Tourists who visit this place need to walk and follow the marked trail which measures about 850 meters in order to go to the Penguin Colony on the Isle of Magdalena.
-Before you start walking, you have to pay a small fee which will be used in order to help preserve the penguin’s habitat.
+Tourists who visit this place need to walk and follow the marked trail.
+It is about 850 meters long.
+The trail takes you to the Penguin Colony on the Isle of Magdalena.
+Before you start walking, you have to pay a small fee.
+It will be used in order to help preserve the penguin’s habitat.